Christopher Phillips

 Responsibilities

-Christopher is currently the Director of Undergraduate Studies within the Department, responsible for overseeing the strategic development of the learning and teaching environment and coordinating undergraduate provision.
-He is also the department's representative on the university-wide Equality Champions committee.
+Christopher is currently the Director of Learning and Teaching within the Department, responsible for overseeing the strategic development of the learning and teaching environment and coordinating undergraduate and taught postgraduate provision.

 He previously acted as Deputy Director of Undergraduate Studies within the department between September 2019 and August 2021.
 In this role he was responsible for chairing the undergraduate examination boards and overseeing the department's adherence to University Special Circumstances policy.